top of page

 Location

 Pear Tree cottage sits in a rural location sandwiched between the villages of Earswick, Strensall and Haxby.
-All villages can be accessed within a short walking distance via well maintained foot paths.
+The Old Post Office and Apple Tree House occupy a prime location in the conservation village of Haxby.

 York is a compact walled city and offers a wide variety of world class attractions, museums and galleries.

 There is a frequent bus service into York (5/5A) from Pear Tree Cottage the bus stop being approximately 500 meters from the cottage.
-Just a 5 minute drive takes you to Monks Cross and Vanguard shopping area with two large supermarkets, retail outlets (John Lewis, M&S, Next etc) and a park and ride service.
+The Old Post Office and Apple Tree House sit meters from the bus routes on the 1 and 1A linking them directly to the city centre.
+Just a 5 minute drive from all the trio takes you to Monks Cross and Vanguard shopping area with two large supermarkets, retail outlets (John Lewis, M&S, Next etc) and a park and ride service.
 There are a number of alternative routes to the coast and other landmarks nearby such as Castle Howard, Dalby Forest , Beningbrough Hall and many more.

 bottom of page